Yas1724/Yas1724/README.md

 - 👋 Hi, I’m @Yas1724
 - 👀 I’m interested in Software Devlopment
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on open source projects based on java
+- 💞️ I’m looking to collaborate on open source projects based on web-dev (MERN)
 - 📫 How to reach me yaz1256715@gmail.com

 <!---